Queen ‘Utterly Shocked’ by New Zealand Earthquake

 The earthquake has, so far, claimed the lives of seventy-five indivudals; with an estimate of 300 still missing amongst the collapsed buildings and rubble.British Royals

-Tagged Elizabeth II, Natural Disaster, New Zealand, Prime Minister Key, The Duke of Cambridge, The Prince of Wales.
+Tagged Elizabeth II of the United Kingdom, Natural Disaster, New Zealand, Prime Minister Key of New Zealand, The Duke of Cambridge, The Prince of Wales.